 He gained the world's attention after appearing in a series of gruesome Islamic State videos during the summer and fall of 2014.
 The videos typically ended with the decapitation of a western hostage - usually a journalist or an aid worker.

-, just as US and British governments claimed 10 weeks ago.
+Indeed, IS has just affirmed the death of Jihadi John, just as US and British governments claimed 10 weeks ago.
 Otherwise known as Mohammed Emwazi, the British citizen, born in Kuwait, to Iraqi parents of the bedoon tribe, was killed in November by a drone-fired missile in al-Raqqah, which currently serves as the Islamic State's capital in northern Syria.

 Outraged, and in the case of the British government also embarrassed, Washington and London invested a great deal of energy identifying and tracking down Emwazi.